State Trauma Registry Uploads

 When a dispatch fails validation, the validation error messages are stored for display in the fail list.
 By reviewing the error messages, you can identify the problem and correct it.

-Unfortunately, the validation error messages are usually cryptic, sometimes hopelessly obtuse.
-This is because the error messages are software-generated, using computer validation scripts provided by third parties (the NEMSIS org and sometimes also your state health department).
-AngelTrack does not control these validation scripts and so cannot do much to improve the comprehensibility of the error messages they generate.
+Unfortunately, the validation error messages are usually cryptic, sometimes totally obtuse.
+This is because the error messages are software-generated, using computer validation scripts provided by third parties (state health departments).

 Here is an example of a typical validation error: